 Anina, a writer and editor, also started out at First Comics, managing titles such as Nexus and GrimJack.
 She then moved to Portland, Oregon to edit for Dark Horse Comics.
 Her work also took her to Denmark, where she edited stories for popular European Disney comics.
 Anina has served on the boards of several nonprofits and helped found Friends of Lulu, a 1990s organization dedicated to encouraging female comic book readers and creators.
 She’s written five graphic novels and two illustrated histories, and is working on her first prose novel.

 Anina and Paul also teach comic book workshops for students of all ages; give educational talks; and appear at conventions, conferences, festivals, and other events around the country.
 The duo was honored with Inkpot Awards in 2011 at Comic-Con International and has been featured in many galleries and museums.
-Their work is on display at the Oregon Historical Society’s exhibit “Comic City, USA,” through January 2017.
+Most recently, their work was selected for inclusion in the Oregon Historical Society’s 2016-2017 exhibit “Comic City, USA.”